software-students-fall2024/1-specification-ilovecoding/README.md

 6. As an NYU CS student, I want to decide whether or not I’ll take courses during the summer or winter semesters so that I can create a personalized plan that fits my schedule.

-7. As an NYU CS student, I want to view detailed information about each course (e.g., workload, technologies taught) so that I can make informed decisions about which courses to take.
+7. As an NYU CS student, I want to view detailed information about course content (e.g., the programming languages, frameworks, specific tools, methodologies) so that I can make informed decisions about which courses to take.

-8. As an NYU CS student, I want to see which professors are teaching the courses next semester so that I can choose sections based on professor reviews and teaching styles.
+8. As an NYU CS student, I want to view the different sections and their times for each course I plan to take so that I can choose sections accordingly.

-9. As an NYU CS student, I want to be able to view links to professor reviews (e.g., on RateMyProfessors) so that I can better understand what to expect in each course.
+9. As an NYU CS student, I want to be able to view links to professor reviews (e.g., on RateMyProfessors) so that I can choose sections based on professor's teaching styles and what to expect.

 10. As an NYU CS student, I want the app to notify me if it’s impossible to complete my courses before my intended graduation date so that I can adjust my plan and timeline accordingly.